mattobrien415/blog/content/math/proof_002.md

 ﻿Title:  Lebesgue measure #2
 Date: 2014-07-17
 Tags: math
+Summary: Lebesgue measure #2

-Summary: This is a proof of basic closure-type properties with respect to functions of bounded variation.
-I had the chance to study these when I took a class by Dr. Ovchinnikov, who was in the process of writing a
+This is a proof of basic closure-type properties with respect to functions of bounded variation.
+I had the chance to study these when I took a class by Dr. Ovchinnikov, who was in the process of writing a [book](http://www.amazon.com/Measure-Integral-Derivative-Lebesgues-Universitext/dp/1461471958) on the subject at the time.

 ### Show that the sum, difference and product of two BV-functions is a BV-function. ###

 Let  $f$, $g$, be two BV functions over $[a, b]$.
 Define a partition, $P = \{x_i = 1 \leq i \leq n \}.$  Then,